 - Resume and cover letter

-- One recommendation from a supervisor who has directly observed your work with children in other professional settings
+- Preferably from a CCLS or a supervisor, who has directly observed your work with children in healthcare settings or in other professional settings.

 - Final evaluations from practicum (if completed)